 It is really easy to travel around Bali with a motorbike.
-For around 50,000 – 100,000 IDR you can rent a motorbike, depending on the model and CC that you like to have.
+Make sure to book your motorbike in advance so you’ll be sure of a good one which will be delivered to your accommodation.
 All the Ubud waterfalls are easy to find on Google Maps and you can also easily combine a few of them in a day trip.
 If you like some variation in between exploring the waterfalls, you can also visit the Monkey Forest in Ubud.

 Is it far hiking to the Ubud waterfalls?

 No, most of the Ubud waterfalls are easy to get to with well maintained stairs and just a short walk.
 You can even do the (short) hikes to the Ubud waterfalls on flipflops, however shoes will give you more comfort and support.

 Before we dive into the best waterfalls in Ubud, let’s check a few things to make your travels in Bali easy and safe.

 Have you thought about how to get around in Bali?
 A scooter is the easiest way if you’re comfortable driving one yourself.

 - Book your scooter or motorbike here to get around in Bali.
 This is the most convenient way to arrange your rental motorbike, especially because it gets delivered and picked up for free to your accommodation within Ubud, Canggu, Kuta, Nusa Dua, Denpasar, Seminyak, Uluwatu, Kerobokan, Jimbaran, Sanur.
 Requirements: 20 years old; international car (B) drivers license for scooters (or moto (A) license for motorcycles); copies of passport and drivers license.

 Do you prefer a private driver for the day and the freedom to create your own itinerary?